 Are new students and families easily accepted?

-Nearly one-fourth of each year’s graduating class has attended Wilson Hall since preschool, which makes for a very stable, cohesive student body.
+Nearly one-third of each year’s graduating class has attended Wilson Hall since preschool, which makes for a very stable, cohesive student body.
 New students, however, are always welcomed and are made to feel a part of the Wilson Hall Family immediately.
-The PTO’s Baron Buddies program pairs each new family in 1st-12th with a current Wilson Hall family, and events such as the ice cream social sponsored by the Student Council and the tailgate party organized by the development office are held especially for new students and their families at the start of the school year.
+Approximately 19% of the student body is comprised of students whose parents serve in the military, so Wilson Hall is always welcoming new students coming from all parts of the country and the world.
+The PTO’s Baron Buddies program pairs each new family with a current Wilson Hall family, and events such as the Popsicles on the Playground Party sponsored by the PTO and the tailgate party organized by the development office are held especially for new students and their families at the start of the school year.
 Current students and parents go out of their way to invite new students to birthday parties, pool parties and cookouts at the lake, for example, to ensure that the social transition is as smooth as possible.

 Are the students required to wear uniforms